-- Infants with CMA may need Calcium supplementation. - All infants on a specialised formula should be reviewed regularly by the dietitian and / or doctor in line with NICE guidelines CG116, and if appointments are missed, repeat prescriptions should not be given. - From 2 years of age, children with CMA, who are eating a varied diet, can switch from a hypoallergenic formula to ready-made milks, e.g. fortified soya (if appropriate), pea, or oat milk. - Rice milk is not recommended until at least 4 1⁄2 years of age because of the high levels of arsenic contamination found in this milk. http://food.gov.uk/multimedia/pdfs/fsis0209arsenicinrice.pdf - Review repeat prescription quantity at 3 month intervals and adjust according to current requirements. - Any recommendations made by Health Visitors need to be clearly communicated to the patients GP to ensure continuity of care is maintained.
+- Infants with CMA may need Calcium supplementation. - All infants on a specialised formula should be reviewed regularly by the dietitian and / or doctor in line with NICE guidelines CG116, and if appointments are missed, repeat prescriptions should not be given. - From 2 years of age, children with CMA, who are eating a varied diet, can switch from a hypoallergenic formula to ready-made milks, e.g. fortified soya (if appropriate), pea, or oat milk. - Rice milk is not recommended until at least 4 1⁄2 years of age because of the high levels of arsenic contamination found in this milk.
+Statement on arsenic levels in rice milk.
+Food Standard Agency (2018). - Review repeat prescription quantity at 3 month intervals and adjust according to current requirements. - Any recommendations made by Health Visitors need to be clearly communicated to the patients GP to ensure continuity of care is maintained.